Mark Little’s Kinzen news app to launch in January

 Kinzen is otherwise funded by Mr Little himself, technology entrepreneur Ray Nolan and another private investor.
 It has support from State agency Enterprise Ireland and a grant from Google’s Digital News Initiative, which is being used to develop a Kinzen “plug-in” for publishers that partner with it.

-The company plans to “build revenue-generating partnerships with publishers who want to break their dependence on social platforms and advertising revenue”, with Mr Little saying he is “excited” by the interest he has received to date from smaller, local publishers.
+The company plans to “build revenue-generating partnerships with publishers who want to break their dependence on social platforms and advertising revenue”.
+Mr Little says he is “excited” by the interest he has received to date from smaller, local publishers.

 It has also received an investment from the Civil Media Company, a start-up that aims to bring blockchain technology to journalism.

-In total, some €1.5 million in funding has been raised to date.
+In total, some €1.5 million in funding has been raised.
 Kinzen notes on its website that none of this has come from venture capital (VC) companies.

 “One of the mistakes that has been made by well-meaning media companies has been to take on too much VC funding at the beginning,” said Mr Little.
 This can lead to “insane targets” for growth or pressure to “flip the company”, he said, which he does not plan to do.
 Kinzen might raise VC finance in the future, he added, but “right now, it is an advantage” to have private investors.